 - 1. Commitment and Attendance at Meetings.
 All directors should make every effort to attend meetings of the Board and meetings of committees of which they are members.
 Members may attend Board and Committee meetings by telephone or video conference to mitigate conflicts.
 Directors are encouraged to attend the Company's annual meeting of shareholders. - 2.
 Participation in Meetings.
-Each director should be sufficiently familiar with the business of the Company, including its financial statements and capital structure, and the risks and competition it faces, to facilitate active and effective participation in the deliberations of the Board and of each committee on which he or she serves.
+Each director should be sufficiently familiar with the business of the Company, including its financial statements and capital structure, and the risks and competition it faces, to facilitate active and effective participation in the deliberations of the Board and of each committee on which they serve.
 Upon request, management will make appropriate personnel available to answer any questions a director may have about any aspect of the Company's business.
 Directors should also review the materials provided by management and advisors in advance of the meetings of the Board and its committees and should arrive prepared to discuss the issues presented. - 3.
 Loyalty and Ethics.
 In their roles as directors, all directors owe a duty of loyalty to the Company.
 This duty of loyalty mandates that the best interests of the Company take precedence over any interests possessed by a director.

-The Company has adopted a Code of Business Conduct and Ethics, including a compliance program to enforce the Code.
-Certain portions of the Code deal with activities of directors, particularly with respect to transactions in the securities of the Company, potential conflicts of interest, the taking of corporate opportunities for personal use, and competing with the Company.
-Directors should be familiar with the Code's provisions in these areas and should consult with the Company's General Counsel in the event of any issues.
+The Board of Directors, through its Governance Committee, has adopted a Code of Business Conduct and Ethics for Directors.
+This Code provides guidelines for the Directors in performing their functions on the Board, particularly with respect to transactions in the securities of the Company, potential conflicts of interest, the taking of corporate opportunities for personal use, and competing with the Company.
+Directors review and certify compliance with this Code annually and should consult with the Company's Chief Legal Officer in the event of any issues.

 - 4. Management Succession.
-At least annually, the Board shall consider a succession plan, developed by management, addressing the policies and principles for selecting a successor to the Chief Executive Officer, both in an emergency situation and in the ordinary course of business.
-The succession plan should include an assessment of the experience, performance, skills and planned career paths for possible successors to the Chief Executive Officer. - 5.
+At least annually, the Board shall consider a succession plan, developed by management, addressing the policies and principles for selecting a successor to the Chief Executive Officer and certain other executive officers, both in an emergency situation and in the ordinary course of business.
+The succession plan should include an assessment of the experience, performance, skills and planned career paths for possible successors to the Chief Executive Officer and certain other executive officers. - 5.
 Access to Management.
 The Board as a whole, each Board committee and each individual director shall have complete access to the Company's management.
 The Board welcomes the attendance of executive officers at Board and committee meetings.
-In addition, the Board encourages the executive officers to bring non-executive managers to Board meetings, from time to time, who: (a) can provide additional insight into the items being discussed because of personal involvement in these areas, or (b) represent non-executive managers with future potential that senior management believes should be given exposure to the Board.

-- 6. Resources.
-In performing its functions, the Board is entitled to rely on the advice, reports and opinions of management, counsel, accountants, auditors and other expert advisors.
-The Board shall have the authority to retain and approve the fees and retention terms of its outside advisors. - 7.
+In addition, the Board encourages the executive officers to bring non-executive managers to Board meetings, from time to time, who: (a) can provide additional insight into the items being discussed because of personal involvement in these areas, or (b) represent non-executive managers with future potential that senior management believes should be given exposure to the Board. - 6.
+Resources.
+In performing its functions, the Board and the Audit, Compensation, Governance, and Risk and Technology Committees are entitled to rely on the advice, reports and opinions of management, counsel, accountants, auditors and other expert advisors.
+The Board and the Audit, Compensation, Governance, and Risk and Technology Committees shall have the authority to retain and approve the fees and retention terms of its outside advisors at the Company's expense. - 7.
 Interaction with the Public.
 The Board believes that the Company's management generally has the authority and responsibility to speak for the Company publicly.
-In the event that management believes it is appropriate for the Board to communicate directly with the public or other constituencies, such comments should, in most circumstances, come from the Chairman.
+In the event that management believes it is appropriate for the Board to communicate directly with the public or other constituencies, such comments should, in most circumstances, come from the Independent Chairman.